Skip to main contentSkip to navigation

 Industrylogisticsdelivery

-Learn how Indian logistics companies use WhatsApp for real-time shipment tracking, failed delivery handling, proof of delivery, fleet coordination, and returns management to improve delivery success rates.
+How Indian logistics companies use WhatsApp for shipment tracking, failed-delivery handling, proof of delivery, fleet ops, and returns.

 WatEase Team

-India's logistics industry handles over 4 billion shipments annually, and the single biggest pain point remains communication.
+India's logistics industry handles over 4 billion shipments annually (Source: NITI Aayog Logistics Performance Index, 2024), and the single biggest pain point remains communication.
 Customers want to know where their shipment is.
 Delivery agents need address clarifications.
 Operations teams need real-time fleet visibility.
 WhatsApp solves all three problems on a platform that every stakeholder already uses daily.

 Why Are Indian Logistics Companies Adopting WhatsApp for Operations?